Caffeine: Chocolate

+The stimulant effect of chocolate may be due to a combination of theobromine and theophylline, as well as caffeine.

 Tablets

-Tablets offer several advantages over coffee, tea, and other caffeinated beverages, including convenience, known dosage, and avoidance of concomitant intake of sugar, acids, and fluids.
-A use of caffeine in this form is said to improve mental alertness.
+Tablets offer several advantages over coffee, tea, and other caffeinated beverages, including convenience, known dosage, and avoidance of concomitant intake of sugar or acids.
+The use of caffeine in this form may increase alertness.
 These tablets are commonly used by students studying for their exams and by people who work or drive for long hours.

 Other oral products

-One U.S. company is marketing oral dissolvable caffeine strips.
+One US company is marketing oral dissolvable caffeine strips.
 Another intake route is SpazzStick, a caffeinated lip balm.
 Alert Energy Caffeine Gum was introduced in the United States in 2013, but was voluntarily withdrawn after an announcement of an investigation by the FDA of the health effects of added caffeine in foods.

+There is weak evidence that the use of caffeine mouth washes might help cognitive performance.

 Inhalants

-There are several products being marketed that offer inhalers that deliver proprietary blends of supplements, with caffeine being a key ingredient.
-In 2012, the FDA sent a warning letter to one of the companies marketing these inhalers, expressing concerns for the lack of safety information available about inhaled caffeine.
+Similar to an e-cigarette, a caffeine inhaler may be used to deliver caffeine or a stimulant like guarana by vaping.
+In 2012, the FDA sent a warning letter to one of the companies marketing an inhaler, expressing concerns for the lack of safety information available about inhaled caffeine.